The proper way to use standing desks

 This information has led some to choose standing at work, as opposed to sitting.
-Amy Ritsema from OnSite Wellness in Grand Rapids join 13 On Your Side Mornings with more on the benefits of a standing desk and the proper way to use it.
+Amy Ritsema from OnSite Wellness in Grand Rapids join 13 ON YOUR SIDE with more on the benefits of a standing desk and the proper way to use it.

 Standing more often engages large muscles and burns more calories.
 If you don’t have access to a standing desk, trying standing when you talk on the phone or while you are meeting with people have a standing meeting.